DavidRambo/dnr-hugo/content/post/hp-omen-critique/index.md

 #### This means consolidating websites.

-While the redundancy of multiple entrypoints to buying OMEN products might seem like a way to ensure that consumers get to a point-of-sale, I argue that it increases the likelihood of confusion and frustration when trying to find out what it is they would purchase.
+While the redundancy of multiple entry points to buying OMEN products might seem like a way to ensure that consumers get to a point-of-sale, I argue that it increases the likelihood of confusion and frustration when trying to find out what it is they would purchase.

 #### This means streamlining the experience.